 During the mesh deformation process, a finite element method is used based to the Laplacian equation (∇.κ∇u = 0) for estimating the velocity and location of the mesh points, either with a constant or variable diffusivity κ.
 The added diffusivity controls the mesh deformation and quality.

-Motion induced by flow field which is dependent of the solution of flow field itself such as aero-elesticity and fluid-structure interactions (FSI).
-A noticeable difference with prescribed mesh motion is that the deformation in this category of applications are low and as well as not known a-priori.
+unprescribed motion where the subsequent motion is determined based on the solution at each time step(for example, the linear and angular velocities are calculated from the force balance on a swing valve), as is done by the six degree of freedom (6DOF) solver.
+Motion induced by flow field which is dependent of the solution of flow field itself and found application in phenomena such as aero-elesticity and fluid-structure interactions (FSI).
+A noticeable difference with prescribed mesh motion case is that the deformation in this category of applications are low and as well as not known a-priori.
 If there is excessive deformation in solid, a high quality hexa mesh would be required.

 Deforming zone: This refers to the mesh which will deform which the simulation.
 This zone or volume in 3D consists of cylinder volume bounded by piston, liner, head and valves.
 The zone deforms by the valve and piston motion.

 Layering Zone: This zone represents the valve motion and it located above the valve, between valve curtain and valve stem.
 As the name suggest, mesh layers are added / deleted during the simulation.
 Whenever the mesh quality in the deforming zone or layering zone deteriorates beyond a pre-defined value, mesh is regenerated by adding or removing layers in the layering zone and remeshing the deforming zone by adding (refining) or removing (coarsening) cells (depending on if the cells are compressed or stretched during piston motion).